Jairop2409/sep10-freedom-project/tool/learning-log.md

 * The code I used for this was
 ` <a-plane position="0 1-4" rotation="-90 0 0" width="4" height="4" color="#7BC8A4"></a-plane>
 `
-* I modified the ring to have a positon and created 2 other rings.
+* I modified the ring to have a position and created 2 other rings.
 I made a ring with a blue color and another one with green.
-Finally I tested out the position and see if it lined up the way I wanted and it did.
+Finally, I tested out the position and see if it lined up the way I wanted and it did.
 * The code I  used was

 `